| Loading… |

 Definition

 This pattern occurs during an uptrend.
 The first day’s white candlestick is followed by a black candlestick that opens sharply higher and closes at the same level as the prior session’s close.
-It is similar to the Dark Cloud Cover pattern.
-However, the amount the second day drops is different.
-The Dark Cloud Cover’s second day closes below the midpoint of the first day’s body, while the second day the Bearish Meeting Line closes the same as the first day.
+It is similar to the Dark Cloud Cover pattern; however, the amount the second day drops is different.
+The Dark Cloud Cover’s second day closes below the midpoint of the first day’s body, whereas the second day of the Bearish Meeting Line closes at the same level as the first day.
 Consequently, the Dark Cloud Cover is a more significant top reversal.
 Nonetheless, the Bearish Meeting Line should also be respected.

 Recognition Criteria